What to Think About When Buying a Retail Business

 If the business has a great location and relies on its location for much of its success, then you will absolutely need the assurance of a protected location that:

-• Is there an anchor tenant that brings customers to the location?
+- Is there an anchor tenant that brings customers to the location?
 If so, then you will want to know how long their lease remains, and if they have any plans to relocate in the near- term.
 Also, be certain that this anchor tenant is solid financially – think about all the poor merchants who have relied on K-Mart, Sears and Barnes & Noble.
 Will Best Buy be around in 10 years?
-The stores surrounding certain retail businesses have found, or are facing, disastrous consequences when a store is closed or downsized.
+The stores surrounding certain retail businesses have found, or are facing, disastrous consequences when an anchor store is closed or downsized.

-• Is there any planned road construction that can impact the business?
+- Is there any planned road construction that can impact the business?
 Typically, major roads undergo some form of construction every ten years or so.
 Visit the planning office of the municipality, County Planning Board, or NJ DOT to research when the last work was done.
-Additionally, research what plans, if any, may be in place for future expansion, major repairs or relocations.
+Additionally, research what plans, if any, may be in place for future expansion, major repairs or relocations on the main access road(s) to your location.

 Product Offering

 If the business operation is driven by the unique product(s) it sells, you will want to be certain that you can continue to sell the same type(s) of products your customers want.
-If this function is performed by a key employee, you may want to “lock them in” with a generous compensation package or have them own a minority interest in the business as well.
+If this function is performed by a key employee, you may want to “lock these employee(s) in” with a generous compensation package or have them own a minority interest in the business as well.
 However, if you are not 100% comfortable with performing this function yourself or are not the type that has an “eye” for the product, you may not be well suited for this business.

 What’s a Retail Business Worth?